mmahyoub/ML-Deplpyment-GeustLecture/README.md

 - Writing Dockerfiles and creating docker images.
 - Accessing Micrsofot Azure to build/register containers and create a web app.

-Note: Jupyter Notebook was not used to create the deployment codes (not recommended); it was used as a lab for developing modeling and deployment artificats.
+Note: Jupyter Notebook was not used to create the deployment codes (not recommended); it was used as a lab for developing modeling and deployment artifacts.

 In this lecture, we covered offline deployment mode (single entry and batch):
   - Deploy model using Flask wrapped with Swagger on premise.
-  - Containerize ML webapp using docker container on premise.
+  - Containerize ML web app using docker container on premise.
   - Cotainerize and deploy model on the cloud (Microsoft Azure).

 Predownloads and requirements in addition to Jupyter Notebook: